 Consider the following scenario: you're advising the project manager of an upcoming design project (that hasn't started yet) and are told that there's time and budget for exactly one usability activity.
 What should it be?
 And when should this one activity be scheduled in the project plan?

 Take a minute to consider your answer before reading mine.
 What would you do in this liberating — yet frustrating — situation?
 You have the choice between all the usability methods in the world, but you are limited to doing only one thing.

-(For our purposes here, you can't cheat by saying that the "one thing" is a prolonged iterative study with many phases; I really want a single, focused usability step.)
+(For our purposes here, you can't cheat by saying that the "one thing" is a prolonged iterative study with many phases even though that would be better; I really want a single, focused usability step.)

 Now I'll present my two preferred solutions and then discuss the tradeoffs between them.

 Option 1: Field Study before Starting the Design